The Praise House Project at

 LOCATIONS: Both 1884 and 2017 Jonesboro Rd SE - see schedule

 WHERE TO ENTER: The actual entrance to the Praise House location is at Merrilyn Dr. and Jonesboro Rd.
-Please refrain from climbing the short fencing to access the Praise House, Please follow the signs to this entrance.
+Please refrain from climbing the short fencing to access the Praise House,

 WHAT TO BRING: The entire family.
 Cozy warm clothing to stroll the community, a lawn chair to enjoy the fire, comfy shoes, oral histories, love offerings for the gift shop and deserts!
 UNITY in the COMMUNITY!

-FOOD & DRINK: There will be water, hot tea from our Sister Plantnomad, and coffee complimemnts of our neighbors, Black Coffee, with small bites.
+FOOD & DRINK: There will be water, hot tea from our Sister Plantnomad, and coffee compliments of our neighbors, Black Coffee, with small bites.
 We also encourage you to patronize our neighbors, Pappy2s BBQ across the street or Collard Green Cafe, on your way in - and for our vegans - you may want to check out Purely Plant (Haitian).
 YUM!

 Presented in collaboration with the Coalition to Remember the 1906 Atlanta Race Massacre, the South-View Cemetery Foundation, Culture Centers International, and Focus Community Strategies, in partnership with the City of Atlanta Mayor’s Office of Cultural Affairs, Fulton County Arts and Culture, the Imlay Foundation, the Homestead Foundation, the Community Foundation of Greater Atlanta, ReBuildATL Coalition (Lifecycle Building Center, ReGen Community Advisory, Georgia Tech Center for Sustainable Communities) RCE Greater Atlanta, Atlanta Global Research & Education Collaborative (AGREC) and Emory Arts through funding from the National Endowment for the Arts, Our Town Grant.